 In post-revolution Libya, this line has been blurred and, in short, the MOE is now exercising more control over the PIB.
 As a result, the PIB has been instructed to apply the foreign ownership restrictions set out in Decree 207 when considering the application of the Investment Law.

-This has a major impact on companies wishing to invest in Libya as this reduces the attractiveness of pursuing inward investment through the Investment Law (a law which was designed to facilitate investment).
+This has a major impact on companies wishing to invest in Libya as this reduces the attractiveness of pursuing inward investment through the Investment Law (a law that was designed to facilitate investment).
 We do not expect this practice to continue in the medium / long term, but it is a stark reminder about the importance of keeping abreast of developments in Libya.

 In other, and more positive developments, as a matter of practice (and not as a matter of law) the restrictions on the minimum number of shareholders that a Joint Stock Company requires and their maximum percentage shareholding (previously at 10% per person) has now been lifted, which makes market entry into Libya via a Joint Stock Company more appealing and less burdensome.